GaelGirodon/Tile/README.md

 - [ ] Add new tiles presets
 - [ ] Implement the "Clean tiles" feature
 - [ ] Prevent replacing "original" tiles
-- [ ] Add an icon to the application

 ### Release, packaging & documentation